 What costs are covered by my maintenance fees, and who approves

-Maintenance fees are approved by your association’s Board of Directors and include the Operating Fees and, in some states, Real Estate Taxes.
+Maintenance fees are approved by your association’s Board of Directors and include the Operating Fee, Reserve Fee and, in some states, Real Estate Taxes.
 For Hawaii properties, the Maintenance Fee includes the state General Excise Tax.
 Your statement also includes a voluntary ARDA contribution, Club Dues and Club Fees, which are not a part of your maintenance fees.
-For more details about these fees, please refer to the Description section inside this brochure.
+For more details about these fees, please refer to the Description section your statement.

 When are maintenance fees due?